emiliacb/emiliacb/landing/content/blog/2025-04-09-voice-ai-bloat-building-lean-agent.md

 **Experience the lean agent:** [https://voice-agent-front.onrender.com/](https://voice-agent-front.onrender.com/)

-Let's be honest: the AI landscape often feels like an arms race towards complexity.
-Frameworks pile on frameworks, architectures balloon, and the simple goal of creating a useful AI interaction can get lost in translation.
+The AI landscape often feels like an arms race towards complexity.
 But does it *have* to be this way?
-This project screams "No!"
-It's a deliberately lean voice agent, built with accessible web tech and direct API calls, proving that you don't need a labyrinthine setup or bloated libraries like LangChain to build something functional and engaging.
+This project is a deliberately lean voice agent, built with accessible web tech and direct API calls, proving that you don't need a labyrinthine setup to build something functional and engaging.

-The mission?
-Demonstrate that a focus on core functionality and a commitment to simplicity can yield powerful results, even with a consciously "cheap" and straightforward setup.

 ## The Straightforward Path: Core Voice Agent Steps